Larchmont Public Library Internet Use Policy

 The Larchmont Public Library recognizes that it serves a vital role in bridging the computer divide to allow full participation in today’s information society.
 To that end, it maintains computers with appropriate software and a broadband internet connection for its patrons to use at the Library.
 It also provides a wireless network for patrons to use their own equipment.
 Additionally, Library staff assist patrons to use this technology either through formal programs or on an ad hoc basis.
 This Policy governs our efforts to meet these needs.

-The Internet is a fundamental resource for a wide range of information that expands the scope of resources available to users.
-It is an unregulated medium that changes constantly and unpredictably.
-The Internet is a free and open forum for expression, including view-points that may be deemed strange, unorthodox or unpopular.
+Patrons should bear in mind that the Internet is a largely unregulated medium that changes constantly and unpredictably.
+It is a free and open forum for expression, including view-points that may be deemed unorthodox, unpopular or not factually correct.
 The Larchmont Public Library cannot be held responsible for the content of sites on the Internet and does not endorse any opinion stated on the Internet.

-In providing access to electronic resources, the Larchmont Public Library is guided by the following American Library Association statements on access to information:
+In providing these services, the Larchmont Public Library is guided by the following American Library Association statements on access to information:

 - Library Bill of Rights

 - Interpretations of the Library Bill of Rights: